openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func add(element: T, at!: Int64): Unit
 ```

-Function: Inserts the specified element at the specified position in this [ArrayList](collection_package_class.md#class-arraylistt).
+Functionality: Inserts the specified element at the specified position in this [ArrayList](collection_package_class.md#class-arraylistt).

 Parameters:

-- element: T - The element of type T to be inserted.
+- element: T - The element of type T to insert.
 - at!: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The target index for insertion.

 Exceptions:

-- [IndexOutOfBoundsException](../../core/core_package_api/core_package_exceptions.md#class-indexoutofboundsexception) - Throws an exception when 'at' is out of bounds.
+- [IndexOutOfBoundsException](../../core/core_package_api/core_package_exceptions.md#class-indexoutofboundsexception) - Thrown if the index is out of range.

 Example:

-See usage example at [ArrayList's add function](../collection_package_samples/sample_arraylist_add.md).
+See [ArrayList's add function](../collection_package_samples/sample_arraylist_add.md) for usage examples.

 ### func add(Collection\<T>, Int64)